HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ### JMeter agents

 - JMeter instance - [t2.xlarge]
-- To run the tests, a distributed AWS/JMeter agents setup consisting of one primary and two subordinate was used.<!-- never use "master" and "slave." -->
+- To run the tests, a distributed AWS/JMeter agents setup consisting of one primary and two subordinates was used.<!-- never use "master" and "slave." -->

 ![](../../../../images/Header-3-AWS.png)